 “PTSD has long been associated with armed and emergency services, but we are finding that so many more everyday Australians are now dealing with the consequences of traumatic events, resulting in more and more PTSD,” says Dr Anja Kriegeskotten, The Banyans Health and Wellness Consultant Psychiatrist.

-Added to this is Australia’s increase in mental illness in veterans, who currently suffer PTSD at rate of 17.7% in the four years after discharge.
+Added to this is Australia’s increase in mental illness in veterans, who currently suffer PTSD symptoms at rate of 17.7% in the four years after discharge.

 Dr Kriegeskotten, who has a special interest in trauma, says the higher incidence of PTSD within the community means there is a critical need for greater public awareness and knowledge of the condition.